clkim/DeepLearningPython35/README.md

 Unless you have a preference, probably just pick the first method for your platform.

 (For Mac:
-Just install Git; you should not need to install git-credential-osxkeychain helper.
+Git for Mac Installer > pick latest link (currently `git-2.31.0-intel-universal-mavericks.dmg`);
-If you're installing from a downloaded .dmg file, you may be blocked from opening the installation package; if you see "macOS cannot verify that this app is free from malware", go to _System Preferences_ > _Security & Privacy_ > click `Open Anyway` for that downloaded git-xxx.pkg file.)
+if you're installing from a downloaded .dmg file, you may be blocked from opening the installation package; if you see "macOS cannot verify that this app is free from malware", go to _System Preferences_ > _Security & Privacy_ > click `Open Anyway` for that downloaded git-xxx.pkg file.
+Install just Git; you should not need to install git-credential-osxkeychain helper.

 ### How to download Docker software
-A _container_, in software engineering parlance, packages up code and all its dependencies into a standard unit of software so that the application can run quickly and reliably from one computing environment to another.
+In software engineering parlance, a _container_ packages up code and all its dependencies into a standard unit of software so that the application can run quickly and reliably from one computing environment to another.
 Docker is a very popular container technology.
 The containers run on _Docker Engine_.

 Estimate time: 15 mins.
 Go to [Get Docker](https://docs.docker.com/get-docker/), and pick Docker \[Desktop for Mac | Desktop for Windows | for Linux\] to do the appropriate install.
-For Mac and Windows, after doing _Install Docker Desktop_, also run _Docker Desktop_, so as to start _Docker Engine_.
+For Mac and Windows, after installing Docker Desktop, find the application icon to run the _Docker_ app (_Docker Desktop_), so as to start _Docker Engine_;
+it could take about half a minute to start; then you could minimize or close the Docker _Dashboard_ window but verify that _Docker Desktop_ is still running.
 For Linux, install _Docker Engine_ then start _Docker_.

 ### How to clone GitHub repository into local directory
 Estimate time: 10 mins.
 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
-- Clone with `git clone https://github.com/...` the specified _GitHub_ repository at a Terminal command line; this downloads the demo source code from that specified repository into your local computer
+- Clone with `git clone https://github.com/...` the specified _GitHub_ repository at a Terminal command line;
+this downloads the demo source code from that specified repository into your local computer
 - `cd DeepLearningPython35` into the repository directory; this changes your directory to the directory of the downloaded demo Python source code
 - Verify with `git branch` that you are on the _master_ branch of the repository; the branch you are on is marked with an asterisk (*);
 a repository can have many versions of the source code, each stored in its own branch
-- Checkout the desired branch instead of master branch, with `git checkout chap1_30-hidden-neurons-3.0-eta`; that specified branch has the desired setup of demo code you want to run
+- Checkout the desired branch instead of master branch, with `git checkout chap1_30-hidden-neurons-3.0-eta`;
+that specific branch has the desired setup of demo code you want to run for this Part 1 class
 - Verify with `git branch` again that you are on the desired branch _chap1_30-hidden-neurons-3.0-eta_ which is now marked with an asterisk (*)
 ```
-~ $ _
+~ $
 ~ $ git clone https://github.com/clkim/DeepLearningPython35.git

 ~ $ cd DeepLearningPython35